- 1. Write an airtight opening a bar business plan

 - Are there a lot of other similar bars in the area?

-Depending on the type of bar you plan to open, your menu will look different.
+When you’re brainstorming how to open your own bar, you should know your menu will look different depending on the concept.
 A wine bar will serve mostly wine, while a craft brewery will focus on artisanal beers.

 If your bar doesn’t have a specific niche, you should serve a variety of beverages, such as: